Sampul-CodeMine/alx-interview/0x00-pascal_triangle/README.md

 - Understand how to create, access, modify, and iterate over lists.
 - Utilize list comprehensions for more concise and readable code, especially for generating rows of Pascal’s Triangle.

-- ### Functions:
+### Functions

-- - Know how to define and call functions.
+- Know how to define and call functions.
-- - Pass parameters and return values, particularly how to return a list of lists representing Pascal’s Triangle.
+- Pass parameters and return values, particularly how to return a list of lists representing Pascal’s Triangle.

-- ### Loops:
+### Loops

-- - Use for and while loops to iterate through sequences.
+- Use `for` and `while` loops to iterate through sequences.
-- - Nested loops may be necessary for generating each row and calculating the values of Pascal’s Triangle.
+- Nested loops may be necessary for generating each row and calculating the values of Pascal’s Triangle.

-- ### Conditional Statements:
+### Conditional Statements

-- - Apply if, elif, and else conditions to implement logic based on the position within Pascal’s Triangle (e.g., the edges of the triangle always being 1).
+- Apply `if`, `elif`, and `else` conditions to implement logic based on the position within Pascal’s Triangle (e.g., the edges of the triangle always being 1).

-- ### Recursion (Optional):
+### Recursion (Optional)

-- - While not strictly necessary, understanding recursion can provide an alternative approach to generating Pascal’s Triangle.
+- While not strictly necessary, understanding recursion can provide an alternative approach to generating Pascal’s Triangle.
-- - Recognize base cases and recursive cases for a function that generates the triangle’s rows.
+- Recognize base cases and recursive cases for a function that generates the triangle’s rows.

-- ### Arithmetic Operations:
+### Arithmetic Operations

-- - Perform addition, a fundamental operation for calculating each element of Pascal’s Triangle as the sum of the two elements directly above it.
+- Perform addition, a fundamental operation for calculating each element of Pascal’s Triangle as the sum of the two elements directly above it.

-- ### Indexing and Slicing:
+### Indexing and Slicing

-- - Access elements and slices of lists, crucial for identifying and summing the correct elements when constructing each row of the triangle.
+- Access elements and slices of lists, crucial for identifying and summing the correct elements when constructing each row of the triangle.

-- ### Memory Management:
+### Memory Management

-- - Be mindful of how lists are stored and copied, especially when creating new rows based on the values of the previous row.
+- Be mindful of how lists are stored and copied, especially when creating new rows based on the values of the previous row.

-- ### Error and Exception Handling (Optional):
+### Error and Exception Handling (Optional)

-- - Use try-except blocks as needed to handle potential errors, such as invalid input types or values.
+- Use try-except blocks as needed to handle potential errors, such as invalid input types or values.

-- ### Efficiency and Optimization:
+### Efficiency and Optimization

-- - Consider the time and space complexity of different approaches to generating Pascal’s Triangle.
+- Consider the time and space complexity of different approaches to generating Pascal’s Triangle.
-- - Evaluate and apply optimizations to improve the performance of the solution.
+- Evaluate and apply optimizations to improve the performance of the solution.

 By revisiting these concepts, you will be well-prepared to tackle the challenges of implementing Pascal’s Triangle in Python, applying both your mathematical understanding and programming skills to develop an efficient and effective solution.

+## What is Pascal's Triangle?

+lorem

+## Pascal Triangle's Logic

+lorem

+---

+Dukeson Ehigboria